JamDevCore/simple-react-alert/README.md

 simple-react-alert is an easy to use alert system for react.

-To use this package, import the Alert component to the top level of your app, then import and call the openAlert() function from anywhere in the app.
-For instance, you could trigger the alert after an api call returns, or after submitting a form.
+To use this package, import the Alert component to the top level of your application, then import and call the openAlert() function from anywhere in the app.
+For instance, you could trigger the alert after an api call returns, after submitting a form, or when clicking a button.

 The openAlert function takes three different parameters: